The Scopes Monkey Trial in 1925 pitted evolution against creation.

 Bryan concluded: "If civilization is to be saved from the wreckage threatened by intelligence not consecrated by love, it must be saved by the moral code of the meek and lowly Nazarene.
 His teachings, and His teachings alone, can solve the problems that vex the heart and perplex the world."

 Bryan's 1925 statement was echoed by Winston Churchill, who stated in 1941: "But if we fail, then the whole world, including the United States ... will sink into the abyss of a new Dark Age made more sinister, and perhaps more protracted, by the lights of perverted science."

-William Jennings Bryan was a colonel in the Spanish-American War, a U.S. Representative from Nebraska and the U.S. Secretary of State under Democrat President Woodrow Wilson.
+William Jennings Bryan had been a Colonel in the Spanish-American War, a U.S. Representative from Nebraska and U.S. Secretary of State under Democrat President Woodrow Wilson.
 Bryan edited the Omaha World Herald and founded the Commoner Newspaper.
-Dying five days after the Scopes Trial, William Jennings Bryan was so popular that his statue was placed in the U.S. Capitol’s Statuary Hall by the state of Nebraska.
+Dying five days after the Scopes Trial, William Jennings Bryan was so popular that his statue was placed in the U.S. Capitol's Statuary Hall by the state of Nebraska.